ryanslikesocool/Anaglyph3D/README.md

 ![Sample Image](images~/sample.jpg)

 ## Heads Up
-This asset was created with URP 10.4.0, but it *should* work on any version of URP that has custom renderer feature and depth texture capabilities.
+This asset was created with URP 11.0.0, but it *should* work on any version of URP that has custom renderer features, opaque texture, and depth texture capabilities.

 ## Install
 **RECOMMMENDED INSTALL**\